 Residual standard deviation: the standard deviation of the residuals (residuals = differences between observed and predicted values).
 It is calculated as follows:

-The regression equation: the different regression coefficients bi with standard error sbi, rpartial, t-value and P-value.
+The regression equation: the different regression coefficients bi with standard error sbi, t-value, P-value, partial and semipartial correlation coefficients rpartial and rsemipartial.

 Analysis of variance: the analysis of variance table divides the total variation in the dependent variable into two components, one which can be attributed to the regression model (labeled Regression) and one which cannot (labeled Residual).
 If the significance level for the F-test is small (less than 0.05), then the hypothesis that there is no (linear) relationship can be rejected, and the multiple correlation coefficient can be called statistically significant.

-Zero order correlation coefficients: these are the simple correlation coefficients for the dependent variable Y and all independent variables Xi separately.
+Zero-order and simple correlation coefficients: this optional table shows the correlation coefficients between the dependent variable (Y) and all independent variables Xi separately, and between all independent variables.

 If you want to repeat the Multiple regression procedure, possibly to add or remove variables in the model, then you only have to press function key F7.
-The dialog box will re-appear with the previous entries (see F7 - Repeat key).
+The dialog box will re-appear with the previous entries and selections (see Recall dialog).